 MOSCOW, Idaho – Officials say a highway district’s attempt to slow drivers on some Latah County roads is unenforceable in court.

-The North Latah County Highway District has posted 35 mile per hour signs on most of its county roads.
-But district secretary Dan Carscallen says the legal limit is actually much faster — 55 miles per hour.
+The North Latah County Highway District has posted 35 mph signs on most of its county roads.
+But district secretary Dan Carscallen says the legal limit is actually much faster – 55 mph.

 Carscallen says state law prohibits highway districts from setting hard speed limits unless expensive traffic surveys are conducted on each road.
-That means that many of the signs in Latah County are advisory, the Lewiston Tribune reports.
+That means many of the signs in Latah County are advisory and hardly “worth the tin they’re printed on,” Carscallen told the Lewiston Tribune.

-Latah County sheriff’s Chief Deputy Brian Strampher says 35 miles per hour is probably the prudent speed for the roads.
-But when deputies have tried to enforce the lower limit with tickets, they’ve lost in court.
+Latah County Sheriff’s Chief Deputy Brian Strampher says 35 mph is probably the prudent speed for the roads.